Student Support – Resources and Information

 NIODA’s classes are held at Ikon Institute, level 7, 341 Queen Street, Melbourne.
 This is located in an exciting, vibrant, area of the Melbourne CBD.

-Ikon institute also houses amenities for students such as a student lounge area, kitchen facilities, study areas, with free access to computers and Wi-Fi, washroom facilities and a first aid area.
+Ikon institute has amenities for students such as a student lounge area, kitchen facilities, library area, with free access to computers and Wi-Fi, washroom facilities and a first aid area.

-During your orientation workshop, you can expect a tour of Ikon Institute to familiarise yourself with its amenities.
+During your orientation to NIODA, you can expect a tour of Ikon Institute to familiarise yourself with its amenities.